Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: The Main Results

 For $v\in \V_1\cup \V_2$ and $w\sim v$

-such that the following pairs are $V^\prime$-good: \begin{enumerate} \item $(\tilde{x},\tilde{y}) \in \Delta_{X_a}$. \item $(\theta^v_b(x^v), x^v)$ for $v\in \V_1\cup \V_2$. \item $ \left(\theta^w_c(x^v),x^v\right)$ for $v\in \V_1\cup \V_2$, $w\sim v$ and $c\in \A\setminus\{a\}$ satisfying $[a,c]_{\{v,w\}}\in \B_{\{v,w\}}(X)$. \item $ (\theta^w_a(x^v),x^v)$ for all $v\in \V_1\cap P_1$, $w\sim v$ satisfying $[a,a]_{\{v,w\}}\in \B_{\{v,w\}}(X)$. \end{enumerate} \end{lemma}
+such that the following pairs are $V^\prime$-good: \begin{enumerate} \item $(\tilde{x},\tilde{y}) \in \Delta_{X_a}$. \item $(\theta^v_b(x^v), x^v)$ for $v\in \V_1\cup \V_2$. \item $ \left(\theta^w_c(x^v),x^v\right)$ for $v\in \V_1\cup \V_2$, $w\sim v$ and $c\in \A\setminus\{a\}$ satisfying $\l a,c\r_{\{v,w\}}\in \B_{\{v,w\}}(X)$. \item $ (\theta^w_a(x^v),x^v)$ for all $v\in \V_1\cap P_1$, $w\sim v$ satisfying $\l a,a\r_{\{v,w\}}\in \B_{\{v,w\}}(X)$. \end{enumerate} \end{lemma}

-In the following proof the reader is encouraged to refer to the statement of lemma \ref{lemma:four special configurations} for information about configurations $x^v$. \begin{proof}[Proof of lemma \ref{lemma:construction_of_V^prime}] We will begin by proving uniqueness of the interaction assuming its existence.
+In the following proof the reader is encouraged to refer to the statement of Lemma \ref{lemma:four special configurations} for information about configurations $x^v$. \begin{proof}[Proof of Lemma \ref{lemma:construction_of_V^prime}] We will begin by proving uniqueness of the interaction assuming its existence.
 Consider a nearest neighbour interaction $V^\prime$ on $X$ which satisfies the conclusion of this lemma.
-We will prove the uniqueness by expressing $V^\prime$ in terms of the cocycle $M$ and $V$.
+We will express $V^\prime$ in terms of the cocycle $M$ and the interaction $V$.